 Women’s basketball notebook: Gonzaga navigates early season injuries and inexperience

-Neither the West Coast Conference coaches nor media knew the rocky start the Gonzaga women’s basketball team would face when the Zags were picked to defend its regular-season championship.
+Neither the West Coast Conference coaches nor media knew the rocky start the Gonzaga women’s basketball team would face when the Zags were picked to defend their regular-season championship.

 Injuries to a pair of potential starters coupled with the integration of new players has meant Gonzaga has taken some lumps in a 2-2 start.

-Toss in a challenging nonconference schedule – one that could include another loss or two – means Gonzaga might not have a record fans have been accustomed to going into WCC play.
+Toss in a challenging nonconference schedule – one that could include another loss or two – means Gonzaga might not have a record fans to which have been accustomed as the team enters WCC play.

 Gonzaga isn’t trying to be the best version of itself now.
-Certainly the Zags would like to have an idea of what they may look like, but it’s most important that the Zags see it when it counts most in March.
+Certainly, the Zags would like to have an idea of what they may look like, but it’s most important that they see it when it counts most in March.

 “You have to bide your time a little bit,” Fortier said following Gonzaga’s 62-51 win over Wyoming on Sunday, referring to the process freshmen usually experience at Gonzaga.